Glossary

 • Sponsor-led portfolio install.
 A PE portfolio company that needs documented operating discipline before the next round or strategic-acquirer diligence.

 • Pre-sale ops cleanup.
-12–18 months from sale, getting the operating system written properly before the data room opens.
+12 to 18 months from sale, getting the operating system written properly before the data room opens.

 The broader operator fits

-• The right-sized COO need.
+• The right-sized senior-ops need.
 You know operations needs senior attention but a full-time COO doesn't fit.
 Either the comp band ($250K+ base, equity, severance risk) is wrong for your stage, or there isn't 40 hours a week of actual COO work, or both.
-A fractional engagement scopes to the operating gap, not to a job description.
-You get the same operating discipline at 20–30% of full-time cost, with a clean exit when the work is done.
+An Operations Architect engagement scopes to the operating gap, not to a job description.
+You get the same operating discipline for $23K to $38K over a 90-day arc instead of $250K+ a year, with a clean exit when the work is done.

 • The "I know it could be better but can't name what" diagnosis.
 The process feels leaky.
 Decisions take too long.
 Growth isn't translating into capacity.
 You can't articulate the specific problem yet.
-The Diagnose phase of a fractional engagement names the gap with numbers, in writing, in four weeks.
+The Diagnose phase names the gap with numbers, in writing, in four weeks.
 You decide whether to keep going from there.
 No long-term commitment to get the diagnosis itself.

 What gets delivered